 – Cognition: promise of data about trails and stays to educate.
 Perceived for knowledge.

-The stylescape was made to explore what the brand could look like.
-I used layout inspiration from the competition and landscape analysis to incorporate common design patterns.
+A stylescape was made to explore what the brand could look like.
+I used layout inspiration from the landscape analysis to incorporate common design patterns.
 Besides style, I also explored the design of key UI elements in this stylescape.

 A complementary colour combination is chosen consisting of orange and green.
 The bold main colour orange is desaturated but bright.
 It evokes energy and expresses friendliness and playfulness.
 The green colour is more neutral.
 Psychologically it is the colour of balance and harmony and it emits some of the intellect of its neighbouring blue.
 The two main colours are accompanied by a warm pastel accent colour.